Guide to finding the best home broadband deals

 Most importantly, you need to think about what you actually need from your broadband.
 Some will just look for a cheap headline price; but you need to ensure the cheapest deals have high enough speeds or large enough download limits for your monthly requirements.

 In the table above you'll see a number of columns with which you can order the available deals (data limit, speed etc).
 If you're looking for bargain deals in particular, you can find the 'effective cost' in the pricing details of each deal: this lists the monthly prices after special offer discounts have been taken into consideration.

 What makes a great broadband deal?

 Home broadband deals come in all shapes and sizes.
-The most common are:
+The most common offers are:

 - Free contract time: These tariffs will offer either free or reduced cost broadband for a certain amount of your contract – for example 'three months free' or 'six months half price'.

 - High street vouchers: We've seen vouchers anywhere from £25 to £100 (sometimes more) regularly offered as a sweetener in broadband deals, often to high street big guns such as Marks & Spencer and Sainsbury's.

 - Free hardware/software: Another common extra is the freebie piece of tech.
-This ranges from dull but necessary (virus protection, improved Wi-Fi router etc) to the shiny (such as a PS2 or tablet).
+This ranges from dull but necessary (virus protection, improved Wi-Fi router etc) to the shiny (such as a games console or tablet).

 One important thing to remember though – do a postcode check before you get too excited about a special offer!
 While it's improving all the time, home broadband is still a bit of a postcode lottery and not all providers and deals are likely to be available in your area – especially if you're in an out-of-town location.